eu-digital-identity-wallet/av-doc-technical-specification/docs/architecture-and-technical-specifications.md

 - Flexible Presentation: Users can present one or more Proof of Age attestations to various verifiers, supporting diverse use cases and regulatory requirements.

-### 4.3.4 Age Attestation Provider to Trust Provider Communication
+### 4.3.4 Attestation Provider and Trust Provider interactions

-Communication flows between the Age Attestation Provider and the Trust Provider cross the Rtap reference point.

-To distinguish authorized Age Attestation Providers from unauthorized issuers, all providers MUST be registered with the EU and included in a centrally maintained trusted list.
+To distinguish authorized AP from unauthorized one, all APs MUST be registered with the EU and included in a centrally maintained trusted list.
 This registration process ensures compliance with EU regulatory, technical, and security standards.